Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsubsection{The lensing anomaly}

-The recent Planck$18$ release \cite{Aghanim:2018eyx} has confirmed the higher compared to that expected in the standard $\Lambda$CDM model, anomalous, lensing contribution in the CMB power spectra which is quantified by the phenomenological parameter, $A_L$ \cite{Calabrese:2008rt,Zaldarriaga:1998ar}.
-This weak lensing parameter $A_L$ rescales the lensing potential power spectrum as\footnote{Note that this is not the usual $C_l$ but it is the additional contribution due to lensing.} \be C_l^{\Psi} \rightarrow A_L C_l^{\Psi} \ee where $A_L=0$ corresponds to unlensed while $A_L= 1$ is the expected lensed result \cite{Calabrese:2008rt} measuring the lensing effect in the CMB temperature power spectrum.
+The recent Planck$18$ release by \citet{Planck:2018vyg} has confirmed the higher compared to that expected in the standard $\Lambda$CDM model, anomalous, lensing contribution in the CMB power spectra which is quantified by the phenomenological parameter, $A_L$ \citep{Calabrese:2008rt,Zaldarriaga:1998ar}.
+This weak lensing parameter $A_L$ rescales the lensing potential power spectrum as\footnote{Note that this is not the usual $C_l$ but it is the additional contribution due to lensing.} \be C_l^{\Psi} \rightarrow A_L C_l^{\Psi} \ee where $A_L=0$ corresponds to unlensed while $A_L= 1$ is the expected lensed result \citep{Calabrese:2008rt} measuring the lensing effect in the CMB temperature power spectrum.

-Since the main impacts of lensing on the CMB temperature power spectrum are to add power at small scales and to smooth the structure of the acoustic peaks and troughs (the peaks are reduced slightly, and the troughs between them filled in) \cite{Lewis:2006fu,Ade:2015zua} the adding of parameter $A_L$ changes the amount of smoothing of the CMB primary spectra peaks and troughs.
-A higher lensing amplitude ($A_L>1$) than predicted in the flat $\Lambda$CDM cosmology ($A_L= 1$) by roughly $10\%$ (at the level of $2.8\sigma$) has been found in the temperature power spectra by the Planck team \cite{Aghanim:2018eyx}.
+Since the main impacts of lensing on the CMB temperature power spectrum are to add power at small scales and to smooth the structure of the acoustic peaks and troughs (the peaks are reduced slightly, and the troughs between them filled in) \citep{Lewis:2006fu,Ade:2015zua} the adding of parameter $A_L$ changes the amount of smoothing of the CMB primary spectra peaks and troughs.
+A higher lensing amplitude ($A_L>1$) than predicted in the flat $\Lambda$CDM cosmology ($A_L= 1$) by roughly $10\%$ (at the level of $2.8\sigma$) has been found in the temperature power spectra by the Planck team \citep{Planck:2018vyg}.

-It should be noted that the oscillatory residuals between the Planck temperature power spectra and the best-fit $\Lambda$CDM model in the multipole range $l\in [900, 1700]$ are in opposite phase compared to the CMB and thus phenomenologically similar to the effects of gravitational lensing \cite{Aghanim:2016sns,Motloch:2019gux}.
+It should be noted that the oscillatory residuals between the Planck temperature power spectra and the best-fit $\Lambda$CDM model in the multipole range $l\in [900, 1700]$ are in opposite phase compared to the CMB and thus phenomenologically similar to the effects of gravitational lensing \citep{Aghanim:2016sns,Motloch:2019gux}.

-A plausible explanation of the anomalous lensing amplitude is a positive curvature (closed Universe) which was investigated by Refs. \cite{DiValentino:2020srs,DiValentino:2019qzk,Handley:2019tkm}.
-Other possible sources which explain the lensing anomaly by mimicking a lensing effect are: a component of cold dark matter isocurvature (CDI) perturbation with a blue tilt (for a detailed discussion, see Ref. \cite{Akrami:2018odb}) and oscillations in the primordial power spectrum which have the same frequency but opposite phase with the acoustic peaks \cite{Aghanim:2018eyx}.
+A plausible explanation of the anomalous lensing amplitude is a positive curvature (closed Universe) which was investigated by \citet{DiValentino:2020srs,DiValentino:2019qzk,Handley:2019tkm}.
+Other possible sources which explain the lensing anomaly by mimicking a lensing effect are: a component of cold dark matter isocurvature (CDI) perturbation with a blue tilt \citep[see][for a detailed discussion]{Akrami:2018odb} and oscillations in the primordial power spectrum which have the same frequency but opposite phase with the acoustic peaks \citep{Planck:2018vyg}.
 All these effects are degenerate with the smoothing effect of lensing.